velkadamban/TamilNumbers_Docker/README.md

 This docker image utilize a package that i created on 2024 (pip install Tamilnumbers)

 # Run code
-docker run -it --rm --name tamilnumbers velkadamban/tamilnumbers Make sure to run using -it (interactive mode)
+docker run -it --rm --name tamilnumbers velkadamban/tamilnumbers <br>
+Make sure to run using -it (interactive mode)

 # Tamil